panospd/gitter/README.md

 # How to use

+## Repo initialization

+### You can initialise or clone your repositories the usual way. git init or git clone 'url'

 ## Commit changes

 ### Commit and optionally push changes to remote.
 You can use the commit command or the more compact aliases cmt or ct